MMagg-dev/Guide_checklist_Horizon_Forbidden_West/README.md

 ## Checklists
 * All the main story quests along with side quests and errands in the game.
-* Various location activities such as arena challenges, cauldrons, gauntlet runs, hunting grounds, melee pits, rebel camps, rebel outposts, relic ruins, salvage contracts, and Tallnecks.
+* Various location activities such as arena challenges, cauldrons, gauntlet runs, hunting grounds, melee pits, rebel camps, rebel outposts, relic ruins, salvage contracts, sunken caverns, and Tallnecks.
 * All achievements in the game along with some tips on easily earning them.
 * A list of all the legendary weapons and outfits along with the materials/quests required to get them.
 * All of the outfit dyes, and face paints that Aloy can use or apply in the game.